Henderson High School serves 1,024 students in grades 9-12.

 - Source: National Center for Education Statistics (NCES), TX Dept. of Education

-Henderson High School's student population of 971 students has stayed relatively flat over five school years.
+Henderson High School's student population of 1,024 students has grown by 9% over five school years.

 Total Classroom Teachers